 Tennessee Housing Development Agency (THDA)

-Grants to Tennessee nonprofit organizations, government agencies, and community housing development organizations in eligible regions for affordable housing for low-income residents and families.
-Funding will support the rehabilitation, preservation, and production of single housing units.
-Grants may be used for Homeownership Development or for Urban/Rural Funding.
+Grants to Tennessee nonprofit organizations in eligible locations for affordable housing for low-income residents and families.
+Funding will support the rehabilitation, preservation, and production of single-family housing units.
+Grants may be used for homeownership programs; CHDO operating expenses, developer’s fees and CHDO proceeds; and project soft costs.

 Eligible housing activities include: